High-performance computing (HPC) on preemptible VMs

 /etc/exports

-file using any text editor, e.g.,nano
+file in any text editor, e.g.,nano

 :sudo nano /etc/exports